 - Go to your user profile (using the Settings link) and edit your email preferences.
 See Subscribing to Email Notifications of Updates to Confluence Content.

 - Enable Notify On My Actions.
 (By default, Confluence does not send you notifications for your own changes.)

 - Go to a page you wish to get notifications about.

-- Choose Tools > Watch.
+- Choose Watch at the top-right of the page.
 See Watching Pages, Spaces and Blogs.

 - Edit the page, make a change, and save the page.

 - Check your email inbox.
 You may need to wait a while for the email message to arrive.